 Financial Relief: Viatical settlements offer immediate access to funds, providing financial stability during a challenging time.

-Flexibility: The viator has the freedom to use the funds as needed, whether for medical bills, experimental treatments, debt repayment, or improving their quality of life.
+Flexibility: The viator has the freedom to use the funds as needed, whether for medical bills, medical services, experimental treatments, debt repayment, or improving their quality of life.

 No Repayment Required: Unlike loans, viatical settlements do not require repayment.
 The funds received are the viator’s to keep.